Can anyone play a HAPI Steel Tongue Drum?

 Anyone who wants an easy to play intuitive percussion instrument can

-play one.
-You don't need a musical background to enjoy it.
+play a HAPI steel tongue drum.
+You don't need a musical background to enjoy one.
 The HAPI

 (Hand Activated Percussion Instrument)